-The translation step produces a Java source file for each .sqlj file in the application and at least one application profile for ISO standard code generation, presuming the source code uses SQLJ executable statements.
+The translation step produces a Java source file for each .sqlj file in the application, presuming the source code uses SQLJ executable statements.

-SQLJ generates Java source files and application profiles as follows:
+SQLJ generates Java source files as follows:

-- Java source files will be .java files with the same base names as the .sqlj files.
+Java source files are .java files with the same base names as the .sqlj files.

 For example, the translator produces MyClass.java corresponding to MyClass.sqlj, which defines the MyClass class.
-The output .java file also - contains class definitions for any iterators or connection context classes declared in the .sqlj file. - The application profile files, if applicable, contain information about the SQL operations of the SQLJ application.
-There will be one profile for each connection class that is used in the application.
-The profiles will have names with the same base name as the main .sqlj file and the following extensions:
+The output .java file also contains class definitions for any iterators or connection context classes declared in the .sqlj file.